-This year, for our annual Redemption Project, we are partnering with Call of Hope for the Goat Project.
-The Goat Project provides female goats to needy Christian families in Ghana and Nigeria.
+This year, for our annual Redemption Project, we partnered with Call of Hope for the Goat Project.
+The Goat Project provided female goats to needy Christian families in Ghana and Nigeria.
 The goats’ offspring can be sold at market, providing funds for school fees and other necessary items for the children’s education.

 Since the Goat Project’s inception, over 10,000 goats have been provided to vulnerable children and their families.
 As neighboring Muslims witnessed the success of the project, they began asking for goats as well.
 Call of Hope then began including Muslim children in the program, which offered the unique opportunity to share the love and gospel of Jesus Christ.
 The love of God is a foreign concept to most Muslims, so showing them love in this material way is a powerful witness for Jesus.